You want smart political talk without the meltdowns?

 Well, you have two choices in that scenario.

-Either you allow the unfair abuse of America to continue, or you take a stand, go through a period of that is uncomfortable, and from that vantage point, then you decide as a country that is it's worth fighting for fundamental fairness, especially with our allies.
+Either you allow the unfair abuse of America to continue, or you take a stand, go through a period that is uncomfortable.

-Now, we have economic news today that we'll we'll share with you.
+Now, we have economic news today that we'll share with you.

 The Greek yogurt manufacturer, what is it called?

-Shobani, I think you like I like that yogurt.
+I like that yogurt.

-They're blueberry's actually pretty good.
+Their blueberry is actually pretty good.

-They announced they're investing 1.2 billion, building its third dairy processing plant in America, and this time in upstate New York, and the project will create a thousand full-time jobs, and they did it to avoid tariffs that will be placed on imports that they would otherwise have.
+They announced they're investing $1.2 billion building its third dairy processing plant in America, and this time in upstate New York, and the project will create 1,000 full-time jobs.

-You know, you have a private equity firm expanding investments into U.S. based oil and gas and energy for investors.
+You know, you have a private equity firm expanding investments into U.S.-based oil and gas and energy for investors.

-We're still living under the Biden economy.
+Remember, too, on the economy, we're still living under the Biden economy.

 We haven't even gotten reconciliation done yet, which we have to get done, and we'll get to that too today.

-But the enormity of the problems that the president has tackled is tackling is it it's unprecedented in a hundred days.
+But the enormity of the problems that the president is tackling is unprecedented in 100 days.

-Why didn't why didn't you get it done?
+Why didn't you get it done?

 He's been in office three months.

-The answer to your question is it didn't get done, but he's been on it since day one, and we're as close as we've ever been.
+The answer to your question is it didn't get done, but he's been on it since day one.

-You know, under Obama and Biden, that's when Crimea was annexed by Russia.
+And then he laid out rightly so, you know, under Obama and Biden, that's when Crimea was annexed by Russia.

 And Obama and Biden did nothing.